rnadanadia/Clustering_Enron/README.md

 - [X] First look at data
 - [ ] Add literature research in fraud business to provide a different perspective or an additional analysis of the current project.
 This can help identify gaps in the current knowledge and highlight future directions.
 - [ ] Data cleaning from half of million emails.
+- [ ] Data preprocessing
-- [ ] Decide on what algorithm to use: Kmeans or Doc2Vec look like good candidates
+- [ ] Decide on what algorithm to use: Kmeans or LDA (topic modeling) look like good candidates
 - [ ] user interface

 ## Daily sprint items: